vipulnaik/diet-exercise-health/profile-information/physical-exercise/exercise-routine.md

 See [here](standing-on-toes-with-eyes-closed-with-history.md) for more details.

+## Hopping

+Goal of exercise: build (but maintaining may be good enough)

+As of November 2024, my aim is to build toward being able to hop at least 20 feet including direction changes.
+I don't yet have enough data to gauge whether I need to build toward this or can simply maintain.
+I may also change my goals as I learn more.

+See [here](hopping-with-history.md) for more details.

 ## Hand gripper exercise

 Goal of exercise: build, though the current level is a respectable one